Logo

 Competitive supply

-Let's use Aldi's strategic decision to introduce a new line of vegan products amidst a growing trend: 8.6 million people in the UK are following a meat-free diet:
+Let's use a supermarket sstrategic decision to introduce a new line of vegan products amidst a growing trend: 8.6 million people in the UK are following a meat-free diet:

-- 👉 This is an example of competitive supply, where Aldi must decide which product line will attract more customers and generate more profits.
+• 👉 This is an example of competitive supply, where the supermarket must decide which product line will attract more customers and generate more profits.

-- 👉 If Aldi dedicates more resources to vegan products, they might have to reduce the resources allocated to other popular items - there is an opportunity cost here!
+• 👉 If the supermarket dedicates more resources to vegan products, they might have to reduce the resources allocated to other popular items - there is an opportunity cost here!

-- This choice requires Aldi to evaluate which product line will yield the highest customer satisfaction and profitability.
+• This choice requires the supermarket to evaluate which product line will yield the highest customer satisfaction and profitability.

 Definition: Goods in competitive supply are alternative products a firm can produce with its given resources.